 One of the most memorable moments in the entire franchise: finally defeating Tommy in a climactic battle at the end of the story arc.

 The glorious moment when Tommy finally completes his Heel–Face Turn and joins the team as the Sixth Ranger.
 For added awesome, the Rangers combine the Dinozords and the Dragonzord for a new configuration.

-Given the White Ranger powers in the middle of season two, Tommy spent the second half of season two and the first half of season three beating monsters by himself (while both morphed and unmorphed), thrashing armies, and constantly saving the day single-handedly (almost to distraction.
-It got to the point where the show was basically Tommy And His Five Incompetent Friends).
+Given the White Ranger powers in the middle of season two, Tommy spent the second half of season two and the first half of season three beating monsters by himself (while both morphed and unmorphed), thrashing armies, and constantly saving the day single-handedly, almost to distraction.
+It got to the point where the show was basically Tommy And His Five Incompetent Friends.
 Then, we get "Changing of the Zords part 3".
 We knew Tommy loved Kimberly and vice versa.
 Say what you will about the Dear John letter in Zeo, but T.O. deserves credit for not rolling over for Zedd, instead charging into another dimension to rescue the woman he loved (who had her Power Coin stolen, thus slowing killing her [as unlike the Dino Coins, the Ninja Coins were tied to their life forces], and until Lost Galaxy, was as close to dying as any Ranger had ever been), finding Lord Zedd standing there, and confronting him... even though Lord Zedd kicks Tommy's ass into next week in an epic one-sided curb-stomp (There wasn't another example of a villain so thoroughly pwning his Ranger counterpart for years afterwards, when Astronema nearly killed her brother Andros, and that was only because Andros wasn't fighting back, while Tommy was).
-Zedd only loses through the fight through plot-mandated technicality but there's a very good reason that, even after 20 years, Zedd is still the emperor of bad-ass Power Ranger villains.
+Zedd only loses through the fight through plot-mandated technicality but there's a very good reason that, even after nearly 25 years, Zedd is still the emperor of bad-ass Power Ranger villains.